 20th (Monday) Lord Alport describes more specifically a Communist hard core at universities such as Essex.
 The Registrar circulates a memo notifying readers that the General Assembly requisitioned for that evening has been cancelled.

-The Committee of Enquiry meet and evidently certain issues are raised that prompt Senate to modify somewhat its terms of reference; the Registrar circulates an announcement that the Committee has been granted permission to appoint Counsel to assist in its investigation of the Inch incident, and to consider its findings in light of the principle of free speech as specifically articulated in point (2) of Senate’s report of the previous Thursday
+The Committee of Enquiry meet and evidently certain issues are raised that prompt Senate to modify somewhat its terms of reference.
+The Registrar circulates an announcement that the Committee has been granted permission to appoint Counsel to assist in its investigation of the Inch incident, and to consider its findings in light of the principle of free speech as specifically articulated in point (2) of Senate’s report of the previous Thursday.
+The scope of the enquiry is also restricted to the events of May 7th, thus ruling out a number of wider issues the students felt were raised by the protest beyond questions of free speech in a university setting

 The Registrar circulates a further memo reminding staff of examination arrangements and confirming no alterations to the schedule.
 A memo is counter-circulated inviting staff to a meeting Tuesday 21st at 2pm to discuss the situation; Chair of the Sociology Department Peter Townsend circulates still two more memos, one calling for a staff meeting that evening, and the other to reassure students about arrangements for exams and the rescheduling of teaching.